 News articles on your school website are likely to be one of the most frequently created content pieces on your website.
 Photos used in news articles can help give context and enhance the written content they are alongside.
 But with news articles going back for 6+ years still having the photos in place is a nice resource, for alumni as well as other visitors interested in the historical goings on of your school.
 An extended retention period for photographs used in this way will make your website a much more interesting resource, and a potential source of nostalgic looking back for your alumni.

 You will need to justify this in line with the principles of GDPR though.
 Also don't forget about the decisions outlined in your retention policy.
 Put steps in place to delete photographs after their retention period has elapsed.

 Your website will need to include some updated policies and procedures, some of them may even be new to your school website.

 All Schudio clients have access to full control over their contact forms to ensure ongoing compliance with GDPR for schools.
 This critical feature makes it easy to meet the requirements around how you will be processing data.

 The ICO (the supervisory authority for the UK) will be responsible for enforcing the GDPR.
 They have previously been responsible for enforcing the previous data protection legislation.
 But enforcement is not all they are responsible for.
 They provide lots of really helpful resources and guides to help get ready for the GDPR.

 We'd love to hear from you if you'd like any more information about preparing for GDPR or want to talk to us about your school website needs.
-If you're looking for additional resources or Ofsted school website requirements advice look around the rest of our website.
+If you're looking for additional resources or school website requirements advice look around the rest of our website.
 It's packed with useful information.
-You might also find it helpful to use our School Website Requirements Checker - a free tool to help you audit your website regularly.
+You might also find it helpful to use our School Website Compliance Software - a tool to help you audit your website regularly.

 The department for education have released some suggested privacy notice templates for use by schools, and local authorities.
 These documents could be a helpful basis for creating the privacy notice for your school.